-This work shall consist of the construction and placement of an underdrain system to be installed on the outside edge of perimeter footings as well as the drainpipe that outlets on the Southwestern side of the building.
+This work shall consist of the construction and placement of an underdrain system to be installed on the outside edge of perimeter footings as well as the outlet drainpipe from the building foundation.
 The underdrain pipe should consist of 4-inch diameter, perforated SDR-35 foundation drainpipe bedded in Crushed Stone and wrapped in non-woven geotextile fabric.
 The underdrain pipe must have a positive gravity outlet protected from freezing, clogging and backflow.
 Surface grades should be sloped away from the building for positive surface water drainage.
-General underdrain details are illustrated on the "Foundation Detail Sketch" in the Explorations and Geotechnical Engineering Services Report completed by S.W.
-Cole Engineering.